michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

 `provideRouter(routes)` function (or `RouterModule` if you're using the older approach).
 Once set up, you can pass values through these routes when navigating.
 Your components can then easily access these parameters.

+#### Practical Uses of Routing Params
+1. Most common use cae is navigation to detailed view of specific item.
+2. Steps in multistep process or workflow, can help to keep track of the current step like `/checkout/step-2`.
+3. Filtering Subsections of data like `products/category/electronics`.

 | Status | Description                                                                                                                    |
 |--------|--------------------------------------------------------------------------------------------------------------------------------|